Last Updated on March 15, 2023

 There are various Goldendoodle coat colors and typically the rarer the coat color, the more expensive the puppy.

-The most expensive Goldendoodles are multi-colored ones such as the Parti Goldendoodle, Phantom Goldendoodle, or Tuxedo Goldendoodle.
+The most expensive are multi-colored ones such as the Parti, Phantom, or Tuxedo Goldendoodle.

-You could end up paying $1000 extra for dogs with these coats.
+You could end up paying $1000 extra for pups with these coats.

 On the other hand, standard apricot or solid gold Goldendoodles are the most common and will thus fetch the lowest prices.